 Rebound is a verse novel about a long, hot American summer and the grief of a young man who has suddenly lost his father – ‘my star exploded/ and everything/ froze‘.

-This verse novel is like a finally crafted piece of music.
+This verse novel is like a finely crafted piece of music.
 At different moments different voices take centre stage.
 The corny rhymes and home truths of Granddaddy and the calming words of Grandma together with her fried chicken and peach pie nurture Charlie’s soul.
-The monosyllabic conversations between Charlie and Mom demonstrate how they can’t find a way through their joint grief, while CJ’s ability to effortlessly talk to Charlie nonstop shows a true friendship.
+The monosyllabic conversations between Charlie and Mom demonstrate how they can’t find a way through their collective grief.
+At the same time, CJ’s ability to effortlessly talk to Charlie nonstop shows true friendship.

-This is the Newbury Medal-winning author’s third verse novel and it has been shortlisted for the Carnegie and the CLiPPA prizes 2019.
-It is already hugely successful and the genre of the verse novel has become extremely popular in recent years and with good reason.
-Readers can enjoy the satisfaction of completing a story in one sitting and really getting to know the voices of the characters.
+This is the Newbury Medal-winning author’s third verse novel, and it has been shortlisted for the Carnegie, and the CLiPPA prizes 2019.
+It is already hugely successful, and the genre of the verse novel has become extremely popular in recent years and with good reason.
+Readers can enjoy the satisfaction of completing a story in one sitting and getting to know the voices of the characters.

-In school this text is versatile.
-It would work well as a Y5 to Y7 whole class text and a free CLPE teaching sequence will be available from 17th May.
-Alternatively I would use it as a read aloud text in class although I would want to share the comic strips and the layout via a visualiser.
+In school, this text is versatile.
+It would work well as an upper primary through to lower secondary whole class text.
+Alternatively, I would use Rebound as a read aloud text in class although I would want to share the comic strips and the layout via a visualiser.
 Copies in the school library would also work well for a small book group of basketball enthusiasts or for readers who enjoy a shorter text.
 The opportunities are endless.

 Shortlisted for the CLiPPA 2019.
 You will find many award winning books in our book selections.
 Please visit our Bookshop or contact us, if you have specific requests.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.